RuedigerMoeller/kontraktor/README.md

 **2.0 state**

 Core functionality is stable.
-For Remoting only TCP-based remoting could be considered stable.
+TCP-based remoting should be stable.
 WebSockets, Http remoting has been moved to 4k project currently alpha at best :-).

 **2.0 documentation**